 If you haven't listened to the CD by Sovereign Grace Music based on this book and I think it will be another rich addition to your library too.
 I'm sharing the song they wrote based on this prayer below at the bottom of the post.

 This is the prayer that will be part of our Thanksgiving celebration.
-Tomorrow I have a podcast coming out on Simple Ideas to Celebrate a Christ-Focused Thanksgiving so this post goes hand-in-hand with it.
+My podcast, EP 47: Simple Ideas to Celebrate a Christ-Focused Thanksgiving, goes hand-in-hand with this prayer.

 Below is the prayer that gave the book its name: